rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Highlights**:
 - Got much closer with my housemates through engaging outdoor activities and shared interests compared with my fall experience.
 Learned to barely cook, which was fun
 - Settled on QR at Vatic Labs as my post-graduation job
-- I had never actually prioritized grades in my academics, and instead prioritzed marginal value per effort and breadth/exploration for understanding my interests (my life is often characterized as fleeing from boredom/ennui).
+- I had never actually prioritized grades in my academics, and instead prioritized marginal value per effort and breadth/exploration for understanding my interests (my life is often characterized as fleeing from boredom/ennui).
 Knowing that this would likely be my last rigorous quarter at Stanford, I challenged myself to get as high of a GPA as I could for the quarter which I was proud to semi-succeed at

 **Mistakes**:
 - Lost money on GME, and spent way too much time looking into dumb finance stuff
 - Struggled dealing with house conflicts that inevitably arise in group houses.
-My dorm roommate was not apart of either Fall/Winter house, and our great relationship had never really been stressed living togther in the same way that the group house could at times
+My dorm roommate was not apart of either Fall/Winter house, and our great relationship had never really been stressed living together in the same way that the group house could at times

 # Spring 2021